heremaps/flexible-polyline/README.md

 Floating point numbers are printed with 15 digits decimal precision.
 Be aware that encoding is
 lossy: Decoding an encoded polyline will not always yield the original, and neither will encoding a decoded polyline result in the same encoded representation.

+### Implementation hints:

+* 32-bit floats and integers are not sufficient for encodings with high precision, use 64-bits instead

 ## TODO